 I loved 😍 the song one of commenters mentioned it was the most British song made by an American band.
 I totally agree 👍 Source: DeepBlueSomething VEVO https://youtu.be/1ClCpfeIELw

-I have vague recollections of having had pretty much that exact conversation, probably with the annoying one, He was the one with whom I had absolutely nothing in common.
+I recall having had pretty much that exact conversation, with the annoying one, He was the one with whom I had absolutely nothing in common.

 I hope and expect that he no longer has alcohol issues… My ex has already tried to paint me as a drunk.
 I am not the one who had to be pushed up the street in a wheelbarrow one year.
 I don’t have access to a wheelbarrow these days.